Types of dams | Advantages and disadvantages of dams

 Embankment dams

-Buttress dam
+Buttress dams

-Roselend dam in France
+Roseland Dam, an arch-buttress dam in France

-Dam types based on the use
+Types of dams based on use

 Storage dams